12 Things to Know About Flying Space-A on the Patriot Express

 6. Arrive early to mark yourself present for a Patriot Express mission.

-While arriving one to two hours before Roll Call to mark yourself present is usually enough time for cargo missions, we recommend arriving three hours in advance for Patriot Express missions.
+While arriving one to two hours before Roll Call to mark yourself present is usually enough time for cargo missions, we recommend arriving three hours in advance for Patriot Express missions (the BWI AMC terminal advises Space-A passengers to arrive 5 hours before Roll Call).

 Sometimes passenger terminal staff are processing dozens of PCSing families at the same time as Space-A passengers, so you might need to wait in a long line.